 You need elderberries.
 Where I live in Northern California, they start coming ripe at the end of May, and you can find them somewhere all the way into October depending on where you live.

-Elderberry syrup is the first thing I do with elderberries once they come ripe in summer.
+Making elderberry syrup is always the first thing I do with elderberries once they come ripe.
 Why?
 Because it’s so damn versatile.
 I’ve used it to make elderberry ice cream, poured it on top of other ice creams, and I use it in my go-to sauce for venison and wild duck, the classic Cumberland sauce.

-Making elderberry syrup seems pretty intuitive.
+Making your syrup seems pretty intuitive.
 I mean, all you need are elderberries and sugar, right?